Useful Possibilities

 Graham Hancock’s Ancient Apocalypse

-Ancient Apocalypse, hosted by Graham Hancock, explores controversial theories about a lost Ice Age civilization.
-Through eight visually stunning episodes, Hancock visits ancient sites, links myths with geology, and challenges mainstream archaeology.
+The Ancient Apocalypse series, hosted by Graham Hancock, explores controversial theories about a lost Ice Age civilization.
+Through numerous visually stunning episodes and seasons, Hancock visits ancient sites, links myths with geology, and challenges mainstream archaeology.
 A provocative blend of history and mystery, it invites viewers to question accepted narratives.

 Danielle Krettek Cobb and the Emotional Intelligence of AI